lakmeer/envspec/readme.md

   - If a line doesn't contain a `=`, but is also not a comment
 - Keys with explicit blank values, like `INTENTIONALLY_BLANK=""`, will not cause an error if not found in the environment.
+- If EnvSpec stops due to an error, the WIP envfile will be deleted.

 ## Todo